 A broken plate, a common vase, all objects from preceding times must signify something.
 Is it Iron Age 600AD or Viking 600BC?
 Did it belong to an emperor or Elvis?
 A story to accompany the past.
 Sometimes honesty isn’t necessary...

-‘Out-of-Date’ (2014) allows a visitor to purchase raffle tokens in the hope of winning a historical prize.
+‘Out-of-Date’ (2014) allows visitors to purchase raffle tokens in the hope of winning a historical prize.
 25P EACH OR 5 FOR £1.
 Winners are given a letter with instructions on how to reveal their prize.
-Using semi-genuine generic historical artefacts, this work questions the provenance associated with the object when the origin is unknown.
+Using "semi-genuine" historical artefacts, this work questions the provenance associated with the object when the origin is unknown.

 “This is a small segment of lava taken from the top of Mt.
 Vesuvius near the crater; it dates from its last eruption in 1944”

 The tombola randomly pairs a visitor with a ticket and potentially, a prize.
 Once away from the exhibit they can begin to unravel the object, locate the finds number and begin their own discoveries.